DiUS/pact-consumer-js-dsl/README.md

     Run `karma init`.
 Answer **jasmine** for *testing framework* and **no** for *use require.js*.

-  1. Add `pact-consumer-js-dsl` to your project by running `npm install DiUS/pact-consumer-js-dsl#0.0.2 --save-dev`
+  1. Add `pact-consumer-js-dsl` to your project by running `npm install DiUS/pact-consumer-js-dsl#X.Y.Z --save-dev`, where `X.Y.Z` is the latest stable version, according to the [releases][releases] page.

   1. Tell Karma about `pact-consumer-js-dsl.js` in `karma.conf.js`.
 In the `files: []` section add a new entry for `node_modules/pact-consumer-js-dsl/dist/pact-consumer-js-dsl.js`.